ArchitectsSPACE - Juan Carlos Baumgartner

 LocationMexico City, Distrito Federal, Mexico

-From the architect.
+Text description provided by the architects.
 SPACE was selected from among several architecture firms to design the new final departure lounge for a recognized brand of financial services and credit cards.
 This project is located at terminal 2 of Mexico City airport.

 The challenge was not straight-forward, the customer was looking for a design that brought together many things at the same time.
 The main challenges were to generate a multi-purpose space that would represent a contemporary and cosmopolitan image that summarize the brand to design a new experience, in a globalized world in which the brands and products are in a headlong race to position themselves in the minds of the customers to use built spaces as a natural extension of the brand, a complicated but vital challenge.